 Stumps And Tortillons

-Tortillons are excellent for thin, rapid blending on pencil, pastel, and charcoal, while stumps are great for smoothing and blending pastels, graphite, and charcoals.
+Tortillons are excellent for thin, rapid blending pencils, pastels, and charcoal, while stumps are great for smoothing and blending pastels, graphite, and charcoal.
 It can give you a feeling of authentic artistry when you learn to use blending colored pencils, pastels, or crayons with fine-tipped tools.
 They can be sharpened with a sandpaper block.